zekunhao1995/DualSDF/README.md

 unsquashfs -f -d <destination_path> <path_to_sqfs_file>
 ```

+#### Dataset overview
+Our SDF dataset contains SDF samples from all the shapes in the ShapeNetCore v2 chair and airplane categories.
+Each shape is normalized to be within a unit sphere prior to sampling.

+There are two directories for each shape category:
+- `<category_id>_sphere` contains sdf values sampled uniformly within the unit sphere.
+There are 250000 samples for each shape. - `<category_id>_surface` contains sdf values sampled near the surface.
+There are at least 500000 samples for each shape.
+The first half of them are inside the shape (negative sign) while the second half of them are outside (positive sign).

+SDF samples are stored as N-by-4 numpy arrays and saved as individual npy files `<shape_id>.npy` given N samples and each sample take the form of (x, y, z, d).

 ### (Optional) Sample SDF yourself using the provided code

 Use the following instructions if you want to sample your own SDF dataset.